History of aspirin: Synthesis of acetylsalicylic acid

 In 1897, Hoffmann used salicylic acid refluxed with acetic anhydride to synthesise acetylsalicylic acid.
 Eichengrün sent the ASA to Dreser's pharmacology group for testing, and the initial results were very positive.
 The next step would normally have been clinical trials, but Dreser opposed further investigation of ASA because of salicylic acid's reputation for weakening the heart—possibly a side effect of the high doses often used to treat rheumatism.
 Dreser's group was soon busy testing Felix Hoffmann's next chemical success: diacetylmorphine (which the Bayer team soon branded as heroin because of the heroic feeling it gave them).
 Eichengrün, frustrated by Dreser's rejection of ASA, went directly to Bayer's Berlin representative Felix Goldmann to arrange low-profile trials with doctors.
 Though the results of those trials were also very positive, with no reports of the typical salicylic acid complications, Dreser still demurred.
 However, Carl Duisberg intervened and scheduled full testing.
 Soon, Dreser admitted ASA's potential and Bayer decided to proceed with production.
 Dreser wrote a report of the findings to publicize the new drug; in it, he omitted any mention of Hoffmann or Eichengrün.
 He would also be the only one of the three to receive royalties for the drug (for testing it), since it was ineligible for any patent the chemists might have taken out for creating it.
 For many years, however, he attributed Aspirin's discovery solely to Hoffmann.

 The controversy over who was primarily responsible for aspirin's development spread through much of the twentieth century and into the twenty-first.
-As of 2016 Bayer still described Hoffman as having "discovered a pain-relieving, fever-lowering and anti-inflammatory substance."
+As of 2016 Bayer still described Hoffmann as having "discovered a pain-relieving, fever-lowering and anti-inflammatory substance."
 Historians and others have also challenged Bayer's early accounts of Bayer's synthesis, in which Hoffmann was primarily responsible for the Bayer breakthrough.
 In 1949, shortly before his death, Eichengrün wrote an article, "Fifty Years of Aspirin", claiming that he had not told Hoffmann the purpose of his research, meaning that Hoffmann merely carried out Eichengrün's research plan, and that the drug would never have gone to the market without his direction.
 This claim was later supported by research conducted by historian Walter Sneader.
 Axel Helmstaedter, General Secretary of the International Society for the History of Pharmacy, subsequently questioned the novelty of Sneader's research, noting that several earlier articles discussed the Hoffmann–Eichengrün controversy in detail.
 Bayer countered Sneader in a press release stating that according to the records, Hoffmann and Eichengrün held equal positions, and Eichengrün was not Hoffmann's supervisor.
 Hoffmann was named on the US Patent as the inventor, which Sneader did not mention.
 Eichengrün, who left Bayer in 1908, had multiple opportunities to claim the priority and had never before 1949 done it; he neither claimed nor received any percentage of the profit from aspirin sales.